newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/pitch.md

 #How the process of New Atoms enables them to create valuable content

 ##Goal
-To show Beta readers that agile journalism introduces solutions to some of the problematic, outdated methods in traditional journalism..
+To show Beta readers that agile journalism introduces solutions to some of the problematic, outdated methods in traditional journalism.

 ##Method